afrind/draft-rush/draft-kpugin-rush.md

 The client can choose to wait for the `ConnectAck` frame {{connect-ack-frame}}
 or it can start sending data immediately after sending the `Connect` frame.

-Encoded audio or video data is serialized into frames (see {{audio-frame}} or
-{{video-frame}}) on per-track basis and transmitted from the client to the server.
-The frames carry a unique, monotonically increasing frame ID and a timestamp.
-The timestamp fields are encoded on a timescale specified by `Connect` frame.

-Track is a logical organization of tha data, for example, video can have one video track, and two audio tracks (for two languages).
-It's up to the client to choose unique Track ID for every track in the video.
-Client can send data for multiple tracks simultaneously.
+A track is a logical organization of the data, for example, video can have one video track, and two audio tracks (for two languages).
+The client can send data for multiple tracks simultaneously.

-Each track has it's own monotonically increasing frame ID sequence.
-Client MUST start with initial frame ID = 1.
-ID of first frame that server receives for a given track is used as a start of that sequence.
-There is potential race condition, if `Multi Stream Mode` ({{multi-stream-mode}}) is used, frames can arrive out of order, if frame with ID = N arrives first, all frames with IDs < N will be discarded by server (TODO: add a way to negotiate start of the frame ID sequence).
+The encoded audio or video data of each track is serialized into frames (see
+{{audio-frame}} or {{video-frame}}) and transmitted from the client to the server.
+Each track has its own monotonically increasing frame ID sequence.
+The client MUST start with initial frame ID = 1.

-Depending on mode of operation ({{quic-mapping}}), the client sends audio and video frames on the Connect stream or on an new QUIC stream for each frame.
+Depending on mode of operation ({{quic-mapping}}), the client sends audio and video frames on the Connect stream or on a new QUIC stream for each frame.

 In `Multi Stream Mode` ({{multi-stream-mode}}), the client can stop sending a frame by resetting the corresponding QUIC stream.
 In this case, there is no